LAYAIraq/frontend-docs/docs/mixins/vue/password.md

 Password
 ===============
-This component is set passwordOk boolean and return password and passwordRepeat
+This mixins is set passwordOk boolean and return password and passwordRepeat

 ## Structure